-These students are required to be in their room by 10pm each night.
-The landlord (or their delegate) reserves the right to enter the room for the required curfew checks (nightly at 10pm) if the student fails to answer the door within a reasonable response time.
+These students are required to be in their room between 10pm - 6am each night.
+UniHall reserves the right to enter the room for the required curfew checks (nightly at 10pm) if the student fails to answer the door within a reasonable response time.